The Car Connection Land Rover Range Rover Overview

 BMW and Ford eras

 In 1990, BMW acquired what had become the Land Rover brand.
 A new Range Rover was developed and introduced in the 1995 model year.
 The Buick-derived V-8 carried over in the second-generation SUV, while other markets also had diesel engine options.
 A BMW-derived 4.4-liter V-8 was introduced during this generation.
 Self-leveling air shocks and sophisticated off-road mechanicals were standard on American versions, as were an automatic transmission and anti-lock brakes.
-Of all the criticism lobbed at this Range Rover--reliability chief among them--the almost plain exterior shape visually conveyed how the times had changed at Land Rover.
+Of all the criticism lobbed at this Range Rover—reliability chief among them—the almost plain exterior shape visually conveyed how the times had changed at Land Rover.

 In 1999, Land Rover changed hands again.
-BMW sold the brand to Ford, and delivered a nearly-completed third generation of the Range Rover.
-The new vehicle emerged as a 2003 model, with a more expressive style, even more technology under its sheetmetal, and the existing BMW-derived powertrain installed.
+BMW sold the brand to Ford, and delivered a nearly completed third generation of the Range Rover.
+The new vehicle emerged as a 2003 model, with a more expressive style, even more technology under its sheet metal, and the existing BMW-derived powertrain installed.
 The Range Rover now was a unibody vehicle, and an air suspension interlinked with electronic controls for braking gave it even more on-road prowess.
 Passenger space was improved, and build quality was Land Rover's best-ever: the new Range Rover's interior wore especially striking blends of vertical bands of wood trim and leather.
 Reaching even further upmarket, the Range Rover came to the U.S. fully equipped with standard navigation system, rearview camera, sunroof and leather upholstery.

 During this generation, Ford worked with its other British acquisition, Jaguar, to build common V-8 engines for both brands.
-The new engines emerged in the 2006 model year: a 4.4-liter V-8 produced 305 horsepower, and a supercharged version of the engine put out 400 hp.
+The new engines emerged in the 2006 model year: a 4.4-liter V-8 produced 305 hp, and a supercharged version of the engine put out 400 hp.
 The accompanying facelift brought some interior refinements to the Range Rover, including a new LCD screen that controlled the vehicle's navigation, audio, and climate controls.

 In the 2010 model year, the Range Rover received its most substantial changes since 2003.
 Subtle changes to the headlights, grille, and bumper marked the exterior, but inside, the SUV received a finer interior with a much larger LCD screen.
-The powertrains were upsized for more performance: a new 5.0-liter V-8 shared with Jaguar earned 375 hp in base Range Rovers, while the supercharged version put out 510 hp, enough to accelerate to 60 mph in 5.9 seconds--while still able to tow more than 7700 pounds.
-The drivetrains carries over through the end of the generation in 2012, along with a newly tuned adaptive suspension and a revamped Terrain Response system with hill-start assist integrated with the Rover's stability control system.
-Equipment remained royally complete; heated front and rear seats, a power tilt-and-slide sunroof, LED interior lighting, and Bluetooth integration are available, as are a range of wood and leather interior options.
+The powertrains were upsized for more performance: a new 5.0-liter V-8 shared with Jaguar earned 375 hp in base Range Rovers, while the supercharged version put out 510 hp, enough to accelerate to 60 mph in 5.9 seconds—while still able to tow more than 7700 pounds.
+The drivetrains carried over through the end of the generation in 2012, along with a newly tuned adaptive suspension and a revamped Terrain Response system with hill-start assist integrated with the Rover's stability control system.
+Equipment remained royally complete; heated front and rear seats, a power tilt-and-slide sunroof, LED interior lighting, and Bluetooth integration were available, as were a range of wood and leather interior options.